 What does a financial planner do?

-A financial planner looks at the ‘big picture’, taking a holistic approach to financial planning.
-A financial planner will help you work out what you want from life and then create a plan to make it happen.
+An independent financial planner will look at the ‘big picture’ of your finances, taking a holistic approach to financial planning.
+A financial planner will help you work out what you want from life and then create a financial plan to make it happen.

 The financial strategy may include financial products, such as an ISA or a pension, however, these are simply tools to get the job done.

 Most independent financial planners work on a fixed fee.
 The exact cost will vary, depending on how complex your circumstances are.
 For reference, our fees are between £2,000 – £4,000.
 This will cover the initial design and build of your financial plan, as well as implementing any recommendations that follow.